pytorch/pytorch/docs/source/rpc.rst

 The TensorPipe agent leverages `the TensorPipe library
 <https://github.com/pytorch/tensorpipe>`_, which provides a natively
-point-to-point communication primitive specifically suited for machine learning.
+point-to-point communication primitive specifically suited for machine learning that fundamentally addresses some of the limitations of Gloo.
 Compared to Gloo, it has the advantage of being asynchronous, which allows a large number of transfers to occur simultaneously, each at their own speed, without blocking each other.
 It will only open pipes between pairs of nodes when needed, on demand, and when one node fails only its incident pipes will be closed, while all other ones will keep working as normal.
 In addition, it is able to support multiple different transports (TCP, of course, but also shared memory, NVLink, InfiniBand, ...) and can automatically detect their availability and negotiate the best transport to use for each pipe.

 The TensorPipe backend has been introduced in PyTorch v1.6 and is being actively developed.
 At the moment, it only supports CPU tensors, with GPU support coming